ayoolaolafenwa/PixelLib/README.md

 The cityscapes's model is used for segmenting city scenes's images.

-** Note:** Complex city scenes with many people and dense traffic use the instance segmentation model.
+**Note:** Complex city scenes with many people and dense traffic use the instance segmentation model(Mask R-CNN model).

 ```python
 segment_image.segmentAsCityscapes("path_to_image", output_image_name = "output_image_path", segmap_only =True)